netxms/netxms-doc/admin/data-collection.rst

 Possible options:

-    - :guilabel:`Use default retention time` - default value will be taken from :guilabel:`DefaultDCIRetentionTime` server configuration parameter.
+    - :guilabel:`Server default` - default value will be taken from :guilabel:`DefaultDCIRetentionTime` server configuration parameter.
-    - :guilabel:`Use default retention time` - value entered on the DCI properties page will be taken.
+    - :guilabel:`Custom` - Allows to enter a custom value.
+This field support macro resolution, so e.g. you can use %{storage_period:30} macro that will take value of ``storage_period`` custom attribute or 30 if such custom attribute is not present on the node.
     - :guilabel:`Do not save collected data to database` - will not save collected data to database, but will store last value in memory